 Alternatively, you may consider co-living spaces as an option.
 They are like hostels for digital nomads and freelancers.
 In these co-living spaces, you live and work together with other people like you.
 They may be a bit expensive, but they are an opportunity to expand your network by meeting new people.

 More common options are hotels and hostels.
 As long as they provide the necessary equipment for work, you can choose them as well.

 Co-working spaces are basically shared offices you’re paying to use.
 You can reserve them daily, weekly, or monthly.
 There are various co-working spaces especially in Lisbon, Porto, and Algarve areas.
 They offer quite comfortable working places, and some of them include drinks and fresh fruit included in the price.
 Alternatively, there are lots of cafés that will provide you with free Wifi access and a desk to work from.

 There are also some apps like Croissant, making this process much easier.
 You can see real-time availability in the co-working space that you’re looking for.
 Through this app, you can buy credit and use it in different co-working spaces as well.

 Internet Connectivity and Mobile

 In recent decades, internet services have gained much ground in Portugal.
 It still keeps improving and is quick enough.
-The mobile service area is also in quite good shape.
+The mobile service area is also in quite a good shape.